weltliteratur/blog/_drafts/2023-11-28-Key-Passages.markdown

 # Corpus

-TBD
+Our main corpus in the first project phase consisted of two literary works _Die Judenbuche_ by Annette von Droste-Hülshoff and _Michael Kohlhaas_ by Heinrich von Kleist with 44 and 49 scholarly articles, respectively.
+Fortunately, we could build on the previous work of the [ArguLIT project](https://gepris.dfg.de/gepris/projekt/372804438?language=en) and their annotations of all direct quotations.

 # Automatic Identification of Quotations

 Scholarly texts contain a number of different types of quotations.
 For example, verbatim quotes from short lengths of single words to longer quotations spanning multiple sentences, and indirect quotations in the form of summarizations or re-narrations.
 In the first phase of the project, we focused on the automatic identification of linking of direct quotations starting with quotations of a length of five or more words.
-In [Lotte and Annette: And Framwork for Finding and Exploring Key Passages in Literary Works](https://aclanthology.org/2021.nlp4dh-1.7.pdf)[^1], we outline the current landscape for text reuse detection and the development of our tool [Quid](https://hu.berlin/quid).
+In [Lotte and Annette: A Framework for Finding and Exploring Key Passages in Literary Works](https://aclanthology.org/2021.nlp4dh-1.7.pdf)[^1], we outline the current landscape for text reuse detection and the development of our tool [Quid](https://hu.berlin/quid).
 Although there are a number of existing tools, we found that all had limitations for our specific use case.
 We evaluated Quid and compared it to the existing tools.

 [^1]: Lotte and Annette have since been renamed to Quid and QuidEx, respectively.